NVE-Work/.github/profile/README.md

 ## What You'll Find Here

-This GitHub organization hosts the technology and software powering NeoVista's operations and initiatives:
+This GitHub organization hosts the technology and software powering our operations and initiatives:

 - Internal platforms for property and asset management
 - Market research and data tools